Johnny McEvoy

 the big money was in the Irish ballrooms, which Johnny played on a

 regular basis, one of the few solo acts to do so.
-He toured American
+"I just try to put

 in the summer of 1967 and went from strength to strength.
 He also